 The adoption of Topic 606 did not have a significant impact on the Work Truck Attachments segment.
 In the Work Truck Solutions segment, the standard changed the timing of revenue for truck upfits of customer-owned chassis from a point in time to over time.
-This change in timing of revenue recognition increased revenue by \$299 in the year ended December 31, 2018.
+This change in timing of revenue recognition decreased revenue by \$251 and increased revenue by \$299 in the years ended December 31, 2019 and 2018, respectively.